fantactuka/mootools-decorator/README.md

 Function.Decorators is a collection of some mostly used decorators:

 **Function.Decorators.StrictArguments**

 Decorate function with parameters validation.

-@method StrictArguments
-@params {Arguments} list of valid types of arguments and its amount
-@return {Function} - decorated function
-@requires $type function to validate arguments types

-@example

 	function(numParam, strParam, boolParam) {
 		...